KhronosGroup/Vulkan-ValidationLayers/docs/fine_grained_locking.md

 For images created with `VK_IMAGE_CREATE_ALIAS_BIT` or bound to the same swapchain index,  multiple images will share the same layout state by copying the layout_range_map shared_ptr, rather than creating a new map.

-Each `CMD_BUFFER_STATE` maintains its own copy of the image layout state, in a different data structure:
+Each `vvl::CommandBuffer` maintains its own copy of the image layout state, in a different data structure:

 ```
-   typedef vvl::unordered_map<const IMAGE_STATE *,
+   typedef vvl::unordered_map<const vvl::Image *,
                                     std::shared_ptr<ImageSubresourceLayoutMap>>  CommandBufferImageLayoutMap;
    CommandBufferImageLayoutMap image_layout_map;
    typedef vvl::unordered_map<const GlobalImageLayoutRangeMap *,